Archive for the 'Technology' tag

 Monday I was FINALLY hooked up with phone service at my house, and yesterday my DSL modem arrived!

-i'm in ur internets cloging ur tubes
+i'm in ur internets cloggin ur tubes

 That was 19 days I went without having internet access at home.
 I don’t think I’ve gone more than a week without some kind of online access since my days of connecting to computer bulletin board systems on my Atari 800XL computer.
 And talk about broadband, that was with a state-of-the-art, 300 baud modem.
 Yes, I am old.